transcom/mymove/README.md

 #### Setup: Prime API

 The API that the Prime will use is authenticated via mutual TSL so there are a few things you need to do to interact with it in a local environment.

-1. Make sure that the `primelocal` alias is setup for localhost - this should have been completed in the [Setup:Prerequisites](#Setup-Prerequisites) (check your `/etc/hosts` file for an entry for `primelocal`).
+1. Make sure that the `primelocal` alias is setup for localhost
+    1. Check your `/etc/hosts` file for an entry for `primelocal`.
-2. run `make server_run`
+2. Run

+    ```shell
+    make server_run
+    ```

 3. Access the Prime API using the devlocal-mtls certs.
 There is a script that shows you how to do this with curl at `./scripts/prime-api`.
-For instance to call the `move-task-orders` endpoint, call `./scripts/prime-api move-task-orders`
+For instance to call the `move-task-orders` endpoint, run

+    ```shell
+    ./scripts/prime-api move-task-orders
+    ```

 ## Development